thelabnyc/wagtail_blog/README.md

 2. Create a Blog index page and note the title.
 Let's pretend my blog index page title is "blog"
 3. Run `./manage.py wordpress_to_wagtail blog --xml=export.xml` where export.xml is the XML export file from your source WordPress site.

+The xml importer uses the lxml library.

 This feature was tested on wordpress XML exports from exactly one site.
 Like the import procedure above, this process is complex and prone to error.

-This process currently will not import comments.
+This process **currently will not import comments**.

 # Comments